JakeWharton/jakewharton.com/_posts/2012-01-15-advanced-pre-honeycomb-animation.md

 whenever the view is invalidated.
 This is the behavior that we leverage in order to provide our animation.

+{% codeblock lang:java %}
+AnimatorProxy(View view) {
+    setDuration(0); //perform transformation immediately
+    setFillAfter(true); //persist transformation beyond duration
+    view.setAnimation(this);
+    mView = view;
+}
+{% /codeblock %}

 We expose our new properties as getter and setter methods that the new animation API can interact with and hold them in instance variables in our animation.
 Each invalidation then triggers our callback which we can then apply the newly updated values for each property, thus, animating the view.

+{% codeblock lang:java %}
+void setAlpha(float alpha) {
+    mAlpha = alpha;
+    mView.invalidate();
+}
+{% /codeblock %}

-This works extremely well and provides fluid, multi-property animation using NineOldAndroids for the new animation API but it still requires us to use the animation class for these specific properties.
-In order to provide a more seamless experience the next major version of NineOldAndroids, version 2.0, provides a set of base classes for `View`, `ViewGroup`, and the major layout classes.
+This works extremely well and provides fluid, multi-property animation using NineOldAndroids for the new animation API but it still requires us to use the animation proxy class for these specific properties.
+In order to provide a more seamless experience, we need a way to have this handled automatically.

-Each one of these base classes provides the methods for the properties which were introduced in Honeycomb so that you can animate any view extending from them as if they existed natively.
-The classes also handle calling the superclass implementations if they are present. *Note: this means that they can only be used on Android 2.1+*

-In a followup release to NineOldAndroids 2.0 I hope to provide a means of automatically creating and using this animation class as a proxy without necessitating the use of these base activities (and thus allow it to work on all Android platforms).
+In order to determine when this class is required we add a small check in the initialization method of `ObjectAnimator`.
+If the animation meets the following four conditions then a proxy instance is used: we are using a named property and not a `Property`, we are running on pre-3.0 Android, the target class is an instance of `View`, and the named property is one of the ones introduced in Honeycomb.

+{% codeblock lang:java %}
+if ((mProperty == null) && AnimatorProxy.NEEDS_PROXY && (mTarget instanceof View)
+        && PROXY_PROPERTIES.containsKey(mPropertyName)) {
+    setProperty(PROXY_PROPERTIES.get(mPropertyName));
+}
+{% /codeblock %}

+Here, `PROXY_PROPERTIES` is a `Map` which maps the required property names to special `Property` classes that automatically use an instance of our proxy animation class.

+Now you can enjoy advanced Honeycomb-style animation of post-Honeycomb `View` properties by simple changing your imports to use NineOldAndroids!

+{% codeblock lang:java %}
+AnimatorSet set = new AnimatorSet();
+set.playTogether(
+    ObjectAnimator.ofFloat(myView, "rotationX", 0, 360),
+    ObjectAnimator.ofFloat(myView, "rotationY", 0, 180),
+    ObjectAnimator.ofFloat(myView, "rotation", 0, -90),
+    ObjectAnimator.ofFloat(myView, "translationX", 0, 90),
+    ObjectAnimator.ofFloat(myView, "translationY", 0, 90),
+    ObjectAnimator.ofFloat(myView, "scaleX", 1, 1.5f),
+    ObjectAnimator.ofFloat(myView, "scaleY", 1, 0.5f),
+    ObjectAnimator.ofFloat(myView, "alpha", 1, 0.25f, 1)
+);
+set.setDuration(5 * 1000).start();
+{% /codeblock %}

  [1]: http://android-developers.blogspot.com/2011/02/animation-in-honeycomb.html